shivangidas/shivangidas.github.io/README.md

-# This will lead you to my work.
+# This will lead you to my work and learnings.

-It's a work in progress
+Forever a work in progress